wp-plugins/spam-hammer/readme.txt

 Spam must be defended against, right?
 Wrong.
 Spam hurts the invaluable image of your business and saps your time – your anti spam must violently fight to destroy the Spammers, not defend against them.

 Don’t take the lead and Spammers will walk over you.
 That’s why Spam Hammer works: it takes the fight to them, instead of waiting for them to bring it to you.
-Don't take my word for it -- see what others say.
+Don't take my word for it -- see

-> _"I've always had a problem with Spam - I'd tried every plugin out there, as well as every default feature to keep them at bay but nothing worked as well as I'd hoped, and recently our spam attacks hit a new level, where I needed to moderate everything manually - an exhaustive and time consuming process with 10 spam to every 1 human.
-Since installing this and disabling every other feature - I've not had one instance of spam.
-Unbelievable.
-Thank you very much."_
+What Others Say

+> 3 Types of Spammers

+Spammers generally fall into 3 categories.
+The first type offers "SEO" services to unsuspecting site owners at seemingly reasonable costs, promising X links to their clients' sites and high search rankings.

+The second type of Spammer advertises for an ad network, similar to Google Adwords, or a marketplace, like Amazon or Clickbank.
+They pay Spammers for clicks, and advertisers/product sellers pay them.

+The third type of Spammer sells physical products directly through small sites of their own or hacked sites.
+They sell trending counterfeit luxury handbags, footwear, clothes, and other retail items.

-> Flip The Script, Be The Aggressor
+> Be The Aggressor

 Spammers spend money blast your site with an end goal of a profit.
 If they first fail, they hire a person solve whatever captcha or antispam you’re running.
 If even that fails, attacking you is a net loss.

 If it happens once or twice, the Spammer only loses fractions of a penny.
-But, the costs compound.
-By being aware of this and acting on it intelligently, you're in the position of an aggressor.
+But, the costs compound as more take action.
+By being aware of this and acting intelligently, you're in the position of the aggressor.

-You might think that's a stretch, but, think about it again: instead of thinking "how do I stop spammers", you think "how do I hurt spammers".
+You might think that's a stretch.
+But, think about it again: instead of thinking "how do I stop spammers", you think "how do I hurt spammers".
 Stopping Spammers then comes automatically.
 It's a BIG shift.

-After a string of failed attacks, Spammers try to pick apart Spam Hammer.
+Seeing this threat, and after a string of failed attacks, Spammers try to pick apart Spam Hammer.
 It's on the cloud so they can’t.
-Knowing they have losses they are helpless to stop, some email me mean words ;)
+Knowing they are helpless, some email me swear words in broken English.

-Spam Hammer attacks for you hands-free in many different ways, transparent to visitors, not bothering them.
-These are the biggest ways are: 1.
+Spam Hammer attacks for you hands-free in many different ways, not bothering real visitors and readers.
+The biggest of it's many ways are: 1.
 Geo blocking 2.
 Wasting their time and 3.
-Upstream slap.
+Going above their heads.

 > 1. Uncommon Sense: Geo Blocking